|

 British White Cow Self Framed Portrait

-Thanks to Ann Thompson, Van Alstyne, Texas for this
+Thanks to Ann Thompson, Van Alstyne, Texas

-beautiful sunset but this cow kept interfering.
+sunset but this cow kept interfering.

 Jay & Ann Thompson, 1081 Eagle